Southern Conservation Partners

 Wetland Plants Guide for NC

-The new 2021 edition of the Guide to Common Wetland Plants of North Carolina contains valuable information for identifying wetland plants from the mountains to the coast.
+The 2021 edition of the Guide to Common Wetland Plants of North Carolina contains valuable information for identifying wetland plants from the mountains to the coast.
 A full color PDF of the book is available.
 MORE HERE.

 Wildlife Habitat Council (www.wildlifehc.org ) promotes and certifies habitat conservation and management on corporate lands through partnerships and education.
 The Council is supported by some of America's major landholding corporations.